-One (1) Targeted Call and one (1) Open Call
+SO4.vi will be applied by one (1) Targeted Call and one (1) Open Call

-A. TARGETED CALL: Direct Support to MSMEs and Social Cooperative Enterprises of Solidarity Economy, in culture and tourism value chain.
+A. TARGETED CALL: Direct Support to micro, small or medium enterprises and Social Cooperative Enterprises of Solidarity Economy, in culture and tourism value chain.

-With aim to support micro and small enterprises (having limited access to major financial tools) to invest in small scale infrastructure, renovation, equipment, upskilling and digital applications that will lead to:
+The Project will aim to support mostly micro and small enterprises (having limited access to major financial tools) to invest in small scale infrastructure, renovation, equipment, upskilling and digital applications that will lead to the:

-- ·Upgrade of inclusiveness of provided services (specially for elderly and disabled) - ·Creation/Provision of innovative touristic services - Implementation activities of Climate Change Adaptation Business Plans - ·Cbc networking of enterprises and data exchange - ·Promotion of use of local products in the supply chain of tourism services and networking of local (CBC area) producers with touristic enterprises.
+- Upgrade of the inclusiveness of the provided services (specially for the elderly and disabled) - Creation / Provision of innovative or more quality touristic services

+- Implementation activities of Climate Change Adaptation Business Plans - Cross border networking of enterprises and data exchange - Promotion of use of local (produced in the CBC area) products in the supply chain of tourism services and networking of local (CBC area) producers with touristic enterprises.